petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

   - Opserver
   - Docker
   - MSSQL
-  - EF Core
+  - Entity Framework core
-  - dotnet
+  - dotnet core
+  - Web API
 ---

 # Structured logging with Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker